RZetko/scripts/README.md

-Various script that I made to simplify things
+Various scripts that I made to simplify things